corv89/ObiWAN/README.md

 ## Generating Certificates

-For testing and development, generate a self-signed certificate:
+Generate a self-signed certificate to run the server

 ```bash
 mkdir -p certs